espocrm/documentation/administration/formula.md

 #### array\length
 `array\length(LIST)`

-Returns count of elements in LIST.
+Returns the number of elements in LIST.

 #### array\at
 `array\at(LIST, INDEX)`

-Returns value by INDEX. (since version 5.8.3)
+Returns a value by INDEX. (since version 5.8.3)

 ### Ext